OneKey-Network/addressability-framework/mvp-spec/model/get-id-prefs-response.md

 </td>
 <td>

-A list of identifiers and some preferences
+A list of identifiers and optionally, some preferences

 <details>
 <summary>Object details</summary>